sindhurv18/Docker-Zero-to-Hero/networking.md

 Networking allows containers to communicate with each other and with the host system.
 Containers run isolated from the host system and need a way to communicate with each other and with the host system.

-By default, Docker provides two network drivers for you, the bridge and the overlay drivers.
+By default, Docker provides two network drivers for you, the bridge and the host drivers.

 ```
 docker network ls